Warner Brown: Club career

 A youth product of St. Andrews Technical, Brown began his senior career with Tivoli Gardens in the National Premier League in 2021.
 In 2022, he moved on loan to the MLS Next Pro club Rochester New York FC.
 On 22 January 2023, he joined the Slovenian Slovenian PrvaLiga club NŠ Mura on 22 January 2023, on a contract until 2025.
 He immediately after joined ND Beltinci in the Slovenian Second League to finish the season.
 In the summer of 2023, he returned to Jamaica with Arnett Gardens.
 He was the top scorer of the 2024–25 Jamaica Premier League with 22 goals.
-On July 25, 2025 Warner Brown joined Mount Pleasant.
+On July 25, 2025, Warner Brown joined Mount Pleasant.

 International career

-Brown was first called up to the Jamaica national team for a set of friendlies against Trinidad and Tobago on February 2025.
+Brown was first called up to the Jamaica national team for a set of friendlies against Trinidad and Tobago in February 2025.
 On 10 June 2025, he scored a brace for Jamaica in a 3–0 win over Guatemala in the 2026 FIFA World Cup qualification – CONCACAF second round, helping them advance to the third round of qualification.